timwinter06/water_pump/README.md

 # Water-pump classifier

 This repo contains the code to train a classifier on water-pump data, and then serve the trained model as an API.
-The repo contains two directories: 'train_model' and 'serve_model'.
+The repo contains three directories: 'notebooks', 'train_model' and 'serve_model'.
 After the 'train_model.py' script in the 'train_model' is run, the 'serve_model' should contain all the necessary files to be made into a docker container which can serve the model's prediction via an API-request.
 More detail is provided below.
 At the end a quick setup guide with instructions is provided.

+## notebooks
+This directory contains notebooks that where used for data analysis, experimentation, and model testing.

 ## train_model directory